CVE-2026-1394 Overview

 Indicators of Compromise

-- Unexpected changes to WP Quick Contact Us plugin settings
+- Unexpected modifications to WP Quick Contact Us plugin settings in the WordPress options table.

 Detection Strategies